-Democrat Tim Lurie, who ran for mayor last year, until he wasn't, is not running for re-election to Point Beach Borough Council, but Democrat Sharon Cadalzo is running, according to two officials in the local Democratic party.
+Democrat Tim Lurie, , is not running for re-election to Point Beach Borough Council, but Democrat Sharon Cadalzo is running, according to two officials in the local Democratic party.

 Early Monday evening, Lurie confirmed he is not running, saying he needs to focus more on his professional career as a partner with DW Smith, an engineering firm.

 However, Lurie, a Gowdy Avenue resident, has been working there for years.
 So what changed?

 "Nothing changed," he said.
 "It's just time for me to move on and deal with my professional career.
 I've served three terms.
 I've had the pleasure of serving under three mayors.
 It's time for someone else to have a turn."

 He said the amount of time spent on council meetings has become excessive and he would rather use those evening hours on other pursuits, including possible additional professional education and training.

 "I may go for an architect's license," he said.
 "And I would rather use that night time for that."

 "The meetings used to end at 9 and they were a pleasure," Lurie said.

 "The meetings only got long under Vinny," he added, referring to Mayor Vincent Barrella.
 The two have become political adversaries.

 Earlier on Monday, John S. Morrongiello Jr., Democratic club president, said they knew Lurie was not running, but that he had not given them a reason.